top of page

 Students must have at least 60 credits to enroll in the Master of Science in Oriental Medicine, including general education requirements from an accredited, degree awarding College or University.
 Additionally, students must meet EWCNM's Essential Standard requirements.
 Full details of all requirements may be viewed here.

-• Am I able to transfer from another OM school to the East West College of Natural Medicine?
+• Am I able to transfer from another Acupuncture and Herbal Medicine school to the East West College of Natural Medicine?

 Yes, EWCNM accepts transfer students.
 For requirements and more information, please visit the Master of Science in Oriental Medicine, Transfer page.